Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 Rimba Lodge, Tanjung Puting National Park, Kalimantan, Indonesia

-The Rimba Ecolodge is perched on the edge of the Sekonyer River and is surrounded by forest.
+The Rimba Ecolodge is perched on the edge of the Sekonyer River and is surrounded by dense, verdant forest.
 The rooms, restaurant, and main lodge are built on elevated platforms.
 There are no roads: access is only by boat from the Port of Kumai.
 Book a charter speedboat (300,000 IDR/$27 USD, one hour) via Rimba Ecolodge, your guide, or at the harbor.
-There is apparently a public boat that runs between Sekonyer Village and Kumai, but I never saw anything resembling a collective boat or ferry, beyond a few folks in local boats.
+There is apparently a public boat that runs between Sekonyer Village and Kumai, but I never saw anything resembling a collective boat or ferry, beyond a few folks in hand-carved, local wooden boats.

 I highly recommend staying here for a night before your tour starts and having the klotok pick you up at Rimba Ecolodge.

 Run by Yayorin (Yayasan Orangutan Indonesia), a grass roots conservation NGO.
 We spent one night here after leaving Tanjung Puting National Park; it is close to the airport and partway between Pasir Panjang and Pangkalan Bun.
 The rooms have woven fiber walls, batik print linens, and private verandas overlooking wooded gardens.
 Absolutely charming!
 They offered to loan us a motorbike so we could go to a nearby restaurant, or offered dinner on the veranda (40,000 IDR/$3.50).
 Yayorin can also book taxis to the airport, which takes about twenty minutes and cost 50,000 IDR ($4.45 USD).

 Jl Gurilaya 98 (street perpendicular to the street that runs parallel to the river)

 200,000 IDR ($18 USD) for a room with shower